mohoja313/ESP32-BLE-Wireless-IO-Control/README.md

 ## License

-This project is licensed under the [Your Chosen License, e.g., MIT License].
+This project is licensed under the [Apache License].
 See the `LICENSE` file for more information.

 ## Contact